ZacharyChim/atzack/content/posts/2018-08-21--guitar-am-dm-em-chord/index.md

    * Happy Birthday

 2. Revision: A, D, E Chords
-   * Left hand: positions of fingers.
-   * Right hand: all down strumming & base - down up.
+   * All down strumming & base - down up.

-   * One minute change.
+3. New chords: Am, Dm, Em chords.

-3. Revision: I Walk The Line by Johnny Cash
+4. Revision: I Walk The Line by Johnny Cash
    * Chords: E A E A D A E A
-   * All down strum, 4 strums (1 bar) for each chord.
+   * All down strumming & base - down up.

 ##The C Scale on guitar